 - Must have passing scores for Step 1/CK/CS (or COMLEX equivalent) prior to submission of ROL

 - Humanism and community service

 - Hands on clinical experience within the past year

 - Additional requirements for applicants requiring a J-1 Visa include:

 Agreement to obtain ECFMG certification before February 1

 Timeline for Application Review

 All applications are reviewed systematically.
-We will begin extending invitations in late September.
-All applications are reviewed systematically.
-We will begin extending invitations in late September and will have extend the majority of our interviews by the end of November.
+We will begin extending invitations in late September and will have invited the majority of our applicants by the end of November.

 Statement Regarding Post-Interview Communication: